apomorovv/vanguard-multi-asset-portfolio/docs/team_workflow.md

 | **Kirankumar Dhanireddy** | Software engineering, reproducibility, and prototype lead | Repository architecture; canonical schemas and interfaces; packaging, configurations, scripts, tests, and release checks; result/artifact pipeline; Streamlit portfolio co-pilot and reproducible execution workflow. |

 Andrei is accountable for overall scientific consistency, Ilia for the quantum evidence, and Kirankumar for codebase and release quality.
-Accountability does not replace review: no team member approves their own cross-cutting change.

 ## Challenge-requirement ownership